Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Polar Coding Preliminaries

 where $(b_1^{(i)}, \ldots, b_n^{(i)})$ is the binary representation of the integer $i-1$ over $n$ bits.
 Furthermore, define a random sequence of channels $W_n$, as $W_0=W$, and

 Let $Z_n(W)=Z(W_n)$ be the random process that tracks the Bhattacharyya parameter of $W_n$.
 Then, from \eqref{eq:minusB} and \eqref{eq:plusB} we deduce that, for $n\ge 1$,

-The synthetic channels $W_n^{(i)}$ are ``polarized'' in the sense that, as $n$ grows large, they become either completely noisy or completely noiseless.
-Then, we put information bits in the noiseless synthetic channels, and we ``freeze'' to a fixed value the remaining ones.
+The synthetic channels $W_n^{(i)}$ \emph{polarize} in the sense that, as $n$ grows large, most of them become either completely noisy or completely noiseless.
+Then, we put information bits in the noiseless synthetic channels, and we \emph{freeze} to 0 the remaining ones.
 Formally, as $n\to\infty$, $Z_n$ converges almost surely to a random variable $Z_\infty$ such that